Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 POST WAR:

 Jan-Olof, Sweden has told me that according to Lenton & Colledge Eglantine became mercantile Sørøy in 1947.
-I've also seen statements on several websites, that she was in fact renamed Sørøy as early as 1941, but this is incorrect, she did not get that name until Aug.-1946.
-According to a posting to my Ship Forum she was handed over to the Norwegian Navy in Aug.-1941 (on a lease basis) then purchased by same in 1946, pennant F308.
+I've also seen statements on several websites that she was renamed Sørøy as early as 1941, but this is incorrect, she did not get that name until Aug.-1946.
+According to a posting to my Ship Forum she had been handed over to the Norwegian Navy in Aug.-1941 (on a lease basis) and was purchased by same in 1946, pennant F 308.
 Became Thor Dahl's whale catcher Thorglimt in 1957 (broken up in Grimstad in 1969).
 Axel Kuehn, the poster of this message adds that the 1946 sale might have been reported erroneously as a civilian sale (which might explain Lenton & Colledge's entries).
 See my query which has several responses.
 There's also this reply to my separate query on Eglantine.
 This one might also be of interest.
 Atle Wilmar, Norway has given me the following dates:

 Came under Norwegian command in Belfast on Aug.
 14-1941, "ready for war" Oct.
 1-1941.
 After the war was over in Norway she sailed to Norway in May-1945, purchased in 1946, and renamed Sørøy on Aug.
 10-1946.